-Current value chain Scenario 1: LEGALIZATION Scenario 2: LIVING INCOME Scenario 3: COOPERATIVE This tab provides a detailed diagram that shows the different modelled pro ducts and physical operations along the chain. ain diagram, a pie chart appears below showing display the exact amount (in \$/kg) and the prop he Value Chain diagram, the distribution of value specific modelled product a ppears.
-ORésultats OModèle 🖉 Edit •
+Current value chain Scenario 1: LEGALIZATION Scenario 2: LIVING INCOME Scenario 3: COOPERATIVE

+This tab provides a detailed diagram that shows the different modelled pro- ducts and physical operations along the chain.

+When clicking on any of the operations displayed in an oval in the Value Cha ain diagram, a pie chart appears below showing

+display the exact amount (in \$/kg) and the prop he Value Chain diagram, the distribution of value

+specific modelled product a ppears.

+ORésultats OModèle

+D Edit

+8

+- [